-Gates [39] defined the CSFs where factors are the handful of key areas where organization must have to perform well on a consistent basis to achieve the mission & vision arguably.
-Under the umbrella of strategic planning, CSFs are helping to develop the strategy with future scenarios that build the enterprise and indicate the processes for development.
+Gates defined the CSFs where factors are the handful of key areas where organization must have to perform well on a consistent basis to achieve the mission& vision arguably.
+Under the umbrella of strategic planning, CSFs are helping to develop the strategy with future scenarios that built the enterprise and indicates the processes for development.

-CSFs are identified to appraise the value of the port and assess the performance in achieving the goal and target especially in handling and management of imported fuel in Bangladeshi ports.
-Based on the secondary resources and qualitative research findings, this research found some critical factors that analyzed to address the efficiency of ports in handling and management of fuel in Bangladesh.
+CSFs are identified to appraise the value of the port and asses the performance in achieving the goal and target especially in handling and management of imported fuel in Bangladeshi ports.
+Based on the secondary resources and qualitative research findings, this research found some critical factors that analyzed to address the efficiency of ports in handling and management of fuel in Bangladesh:

-8.1 Port Productivity
+8.1 Port Productivity.

-Port productivity depends on the PPIs (port performance indicators) that set by UNCTAD (United Nations Conference on Trade and Development) [40] and further described by De Lengen et al. [41].
-They represented the characteristics of main PPIs which are cargo transfer product, logistics products and manufacturing products.
+Port productivity depends on the Port Performance Indicators-PPI that set by United Nations Conference on Trade and Development-UNCTAD and further described by De Lengen et al..
+They represented the characteristics of main PPI which are cargo transfer product, Logistics Products and Manufacturing Products.
 Among them, cargo transfer product indicates the volume of cargo and container handling, value addition in port, investment level in port and modal shift of cargo & container to the inland transport network.
-In addition, newly PPIs are added and described by De Lengen et al. [41] where vessel turnaround time, connectivity index also consumer benefits from lower transport cost.
+In addition, newly PPI added and described by De Lengen et al. where vessel turnaround time, connectivity index also consumer benefits from lower transport cost.
 All are related with the port productivity and good port has the positive PPI in handling cargo and container.
 Maximum requirements of fuel are in urban cities and port cities.
 Recently, the trends of relocating the industry from inland to port/urban cities to make integrated connection for getting the fuel facilities and shipment connection of raw materials and finished products timely and economically.
-Therefore, port authorities needs to provide the facilities of supplying fuel and handle the cargo & container by applying the JIT (just-in-time) to increase the port productivity and effective logistics support.
-To validate the innovation performance in the port industry, it directed two thirds of efficiency and one third of product and process [22].
+Therefore, port authorities needs to provide the facilities of supplying fuel and handle the cargo & container by applying the Just-In-Time -JIT to increase the port productivity and effective logistics support.
+To validate the innovation performance in the port industry that directed two thirds of efficiency and one third of product and process.